 I saved the best for last with the classic Cypriot meze!
 The granddaddy of food in Cyprus- this is an experience you are unlikely to forget.
 The Cypriot version of the Spanish Tapas, This large feast, which has been a popular part of the Cypriot culture for many centuries, and is as much as a social event as it is a meal.
 Dishes are shared amongst friends and family and the whole experience lasts over 2 hours!
 This is a set order- no need for menus.
 You just take a sit and order meze for all.
-If you are by the sea, opt for a fish meze which will be fresh and if you are in the city opt for a met meze.
+If you are by the sea, opt for a fish meze which will be fresh and if you are in the city opt for a meat meze.

-Mezedes (meze) consist of 15-30 dishes – many of them mentioned above- Generally, the meal begins with olives and various dips, such as tzatziki, Tahini, Taramosalata and plain yoghurt all served with a basket of fresh bread and a bowl of crisp village salad.
+Mezedes (meze) consist of 15-30 traditional Cypriot dishes – many of them mentioned above- Generally, the meal begins with olives and various dips, such as tzatziki, Tahini, Taramosalata and plain yoghurt all served with a basket of fresh bread and a bowl of crisp village salad.
 Thereafter, dishes such as grilled Halloumi cheese and Lountza (cured pork loin are served often in Cyprus pitta bread.

 A meat meze tavern will continue with grilled meats such as pork chops and barbequed chicken and pork, spicy Loukanika sausages, kleftiko and delicious stewed dishes such as Stifado and Tavas.
 In a fish meze tavern, a variety of locally caught fish is served grilled and fried, including small-fry of various fishes, seafood like mussels, oysters and prawns, sea bream with olive oil and lemon dressing, cuttlefish as well as delicious calamari and octopus.